 8. Speak, Memory, Vladimir Nabokov

 4. A Room of One’s Own, Virginia Woolf

 2. The Varieties of Religious Experience, William James

-1. The Education of Henry James, Henry Adams
+1. The Education of Henry Adams, Henry Adams